RinYukiohara/KarnaBOT-Info/index.md

 |k!eWait | Please Wait|

 If you'd like to see more of my work, please check my art page: https://www.pixiv.net/en/users/53324887

-# Updates

-Updates can be seen when typing k!help.

 # Tales of